child safety online

 Key Takeaways for Parental Vigilance

-In my 17 years as a content strategist focusing on community safety, I’ve seen how easily parents can fall into the “it won’t happen to my kid” mindset.
+In my years focusing on community safety, I’ve seen how easily parents can fall into the “it won’t happen to my kid” mindset.
 This case is a powerful counterargument.
 The most common mistake is focusing only on ‘stranger danger’ while overlooking threats from people a child might know or interact with online.

 Here are four critical takeaways from cases like this one:

-1. Actively Supervise Digital Life: This isn’t about invading privacy; it’s about ensuring safety.
-Know what apps your child uses, who they are talking to, and review their privacy settings with them.
+• Actively Supervise Digital Life: This isn’t about invading privacy. it’s about ensuring safety.
+Know what apps your child uses — who they’re talking to, and review their privacy settings with them.
 Regular, open conversations about their online life are more effective than secret spying.

-2. Teach Body Autonomy and Boundaries: From a young age, children should know that their body is their own.
-Teach them the correct names for body parts and empower them to say “no” to any touch, secret, or request that makes them feel uncomfortable, even from an adult they know.
+• Teach Body Autonomy and Boundaries: From a young age, children should know that their body is their own.
+Empower them to say “no” to any touch, secret, or request that makes them feel uncomfortable, even from an adult they know.

-4. Recognize Online Grooming Tactics: Predators often build trust by sharing secrets, offering gifts or in-game currency, and isolating a child from their friends and family.
-Teach your child to recognize these manipulation tactics and to tell you immediately if an online ‘friend’ asks them to keep secrets from you.
+• Recognize Online Grooming Tactics: Predators often build trust by sharing secrets, offering gifts or in-game currency, and isolating a child from their friends and family.
+Teach your child to recognize these manipulation tactics and to tell you immediately if they encounter them.

 How to Talk to Your Kids About Personal Safety